benjamincjackson/distance/README.md

 A command-line program to calculate pairwise genetic distances within or between alignments of DNA sequences in fasta format.

-This program is a work in progress and may contain bugs.
+This program is a work in progress.
 It was written primarily as a vehicle for learning Rust.

 ## Installation